 As can be seen from one of my previous post, I do all of my own anodizing for my product and the product I make for other.
 It’s been 6 years now since I first started to play with anodizing and have learned a lot.
 When I set up my new line in my small shop I went with a few time saving tricks and tried to automate some of the process.
 The place where I saved the most is with the Titanium Disc and Rack that I use.
 I linked a video at the bottom of this post to show my anodizing line and the convenience of the titanium racking, as well as several other feature of my “small scale” setup.

 Due to their popularity, I am now stocking 6 different model of Titanium Disc for Aluminum anodizing.
 I have been using these disc for a long time now and have made several custom one to maximize the number of part I can rack for a single batch.
 I entertain custom rack depending on quantity.
-All of the titanium disc that I have in stock are now available on their own site www.anodizingsupplycanada.com with several other aluminum anodizing supply.
+All of the titanium disc that I have in stock are now available on their own webstore at www.anodizingsupplycanada.com as well as several aluminum anodizing supply.

 One of the latest addition from DeeWorks is the installation of a press fit block guard.
 A lot of Honda engine are open deck from the factory and the cylinder wall have a tendency to crack when running substancial amount of boost/power.
 The wall get especially thin when pushing the engine with a bigger bore and some kind of support is a big benefit to have.

 Sure you can hover on ebay and buy a 100$ guard and hope it will fit in your engine casting and pray that it won’t move once the head is bolted down or that you don’t hammer it in too deep.
 I do it a bit differently.